-You’ve just been bit by a dog!
+You’ve just been bitten by a dog!
 What do you do now?
 How do you know you should see a doctor?
 There are so many questions you may ask yourself after a dog suddenly attacks you.
-To help, personal injury attorneys discuss when you should see a doctor after a dog bite.
+To help, our dog bite lawyer Las Vegas team discusses what to do after a dog bite and when you should see a doctor after an animal attack.

-Should I See a Doctor After a Dog Bite?
+What Are the Signs I Should See a Doctor After a Dog Bite?

 You should see a doctor after a dog bite in any of the following situations: